I Am From What Moves Through Me

 Workshop Details

-This workshop is designed for middle schoolers and their parents/caregivers to participate together.
+This workshop is designed for parents and their 11–14-year-old children to participate together.

 All families are welcome.
 You do not need to be an artist, dancer, poet, or performer to participate.
-We are BIPOC and Queer positive.
+This is a BIPOC- and Queer-affirming space.

 Facilitators